MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 <!-- ====================================================================== -->
 ## Before you begin

-To use the Microsoft Edge Add-ons Publish API, you need to enable the API for your project in the Microsoft Partner Center.
+To use the Microsoft Edge Add-ons API, you need to enable the API for your project in the Microsoft Partner Center.

 1. Visit Microsoft Partner Center and login to the account from which you have already published an add-on.